NIYC offers several employment, community, and youth programs.

 Welcome To The National Indian Youth Council, Inc.

-Since its inception over 50+ years ago, NIYC has certainly evolved with the addition of an Employment and Training Program designed to meet the needs of our urban Native American population.
-Today, NIYC is committed to empowering our Native American communities in Albuquerque, Farmington, and Gallup, New Mexico, to overcome the economic challenges of residing in unpredictable metropolitan areas.
+For over 50+ years, NIYC has evolved with the inclusion of a Workforce Development Program.
+Today, NIYC is committed to empowering our Native American communities in Albuquerque/Las Cruces, Farmington, and Gallup, New Mexico.

 The mission of the National Indian Youth Council, Inc., is to foster the self-determination of Indigenous people through: 1) economic sovereignty; 2) cultural flourishing; 3) political resilience; and 4) community well-being.